 Side effects that usually do not require medical attention (report these to your care team if they continue or are bothersome):

-Imbruvica (ibrutinib) shouldn't be used in pregnancy, since it can harm an unborn baby.
-Whether you're a female or male taking this medication, if you or your partner is of childbearing age, use reliable birth control during treatment and for 1 month after stopping the medication.
-Your partner can also use birth control during this time for extra precaution.
+No, Imbruvica (ibrutinib) shouldn't be used in pregnancy, as it can harm an unborn baby.
+If you're female of childbearing age, you'll need to take a pregnancy test before you start Imbruvica (ibrutinib) to make sure you're not pregnant.
+In addition, whether you're a female or male taking Imbruvica (ibrutinib), if you or your partner is able to become pregnant, use reliable birth control during treatment and for 1 month after stopping the medication.
+Your partner can also use birth control during this time to prevent pregnancy as well.

 Imbruvica (ibrutinib) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.